About Croydon

 The Fruit Thief

-The fruit bat is native to Australia and plays an important ecological role by dispersing the seeds and pollen of native Australian plants.
+The winged mammals were prevalent when large tracts of Croydon were occupied by fruit orchards.
+The fruit bat is native to Australia and plays an important ecological role by dispersing seeds and pollen of native Australian plants.

 Carnifex